NASA-PDS/pds-api/docs/source/guides/search/endpoints.rst

 Endpoints
 ---------

-The base URIs for performing GET requests for searching PDS data are as follows.
+The base URLs for performing GET requests for searching PDS data are as follows.

 The **base URL** of the PDS Search API, for all the PDS nodes, is: